Anaea andria

 Anaea andria, known generally as the goatweed leafwing or goatweed butterfly, is a species of leafwing in the butterfly family Nymphalidae.
 It is found in North America.

+Host plants include goatweed, Texas croton, and prairie tea; all in the spurge family Euphorbiaceae.

 The MONA or Hodges number for Anaea andria is 4554.

 Subspecies

 These two subspecies belong to the species Anaea andria: